fredchien3/CalPal/README.md

 - Saving functionality, allowing users to save their built bowls

 - A comparison feature that allows users to view different saved bowls side-by-side, even across different chains

+- Allergy indicators on the food item buttons

 ## Implementation Timeline